velairi/Rainbow-Project/README.md

 # Rainbow-Project

-An app with colored buttons to change the screen color accordingly.
+An iOS app with colored buttons to change the screen color accordingly.